tdbe/tdbe.github.io/_posts/2016-09-27-unity-shader-tricks.markdown

 share: true
 ---

-In my graphics programming internets travels I noticed that a lot of people find it hard to grasp the pipeline of custom shaders and some of the tricks you can do.
+In my graphics programming internets travels I noticed that a lot of people find it hard to grasp (or clearly explain) the graphics pipeline and some of the tricks you can do.

+The general high level theory is simple, but the API naming or hidden math makes it tough in practice.

-I'll explain the concepts behind how a mesh (or a data buffer) gets converted throughout the shader and on to the screen, and give some sample code for stuff like procedural geometry, reconstructing worldpsace position, or using custom data buffers.
+I'll explain for-realsies how a mesh (or a data buffer) gets converted throughout the pipeline, and give some sample code for stuff like procedural geometry, reconstructing worldpsace position, or using custom data buffers.

-This post assumes you've tinkered with shader code before, and know basic stuff like how there is triangle interpolation, and to set your variables, buffers, textures.
+This post assumes you've tinkered with shader code before, and know basic concepts like how there's triangle interpolation.

 <br/>